Horseback riding can be a fun and unique way to explore the Blue Ridge Parkway and the surrounding Blue Ridge Mountains.

 Horse Trails on the Blue Ridge Parkway

 There are a limited number of trails on the Parkway that allow horseback riding.
-Anyone interested in riding on these trails must provide their own horses.
-Currently, there is not any horse rentals located directly on the Parkway.
+Anyone interested in riding on these trails must provide their own horse.
+Currently, there are no horse rentals located directly on the Parkway.
 When traveling these trails, horseback riders should follow all posted signs and directions.
 Horses are required to stay on the path at all times and are not to enter open fields or travel on paved roads.

 Roanoke Valley Horse Trail